glener10/authentication/documentation/nextFeatures.md

-In dellg15, install go swagger and check why login dont work
+In dellg15, install go swagger check why login dont work check delete use case

 Operation history: User, location, IP, success or not, date, time in all use cases E-mail verification